 As a low-cost operator, this leading hotel chain’s management team need to be hands-on.
 But they also need to have enough time to develop colleagues and manage behind-the-scenes business.
 Throw in the extra challenge of big variations in hotel size and function – airport locations often mean quick customer turnaround, for example, while city centres attract more weekend guests – and it could prove tricky to get the right leadership structure and numbers.

 We helped shed light on how much time their senior colleagues spent ‘doing’ vs managing across their different types of hotels.
 We found that some leadership roles were very similar, and some had a lot of waiting time due to their customer-facing nature.
 They are using the data we provided to find the right balance and guide future strategy for their different sites.

 If you’ve recently introduced a new structure or position, a role efficiency study can give you useful insight into whether it’s paying off or needs reshaping.

 As well as helping Pandora pinpoint the factors that their most effective stores had in common – their people spent more time talking to customers and helping them try on jewellery, and less time talking through brochures – we found a ‘meet and greet’ role wasn’t working, and needed clarification.
 They’ve since taken steps to redefine it.

 When you’re a leading beauty brand with counters in major department stores, downtime is likely to be a pressing issue.
 The fact that our client had many different cosmetics brands under their umbrella added extra weight to the problem.
-And with only one or two beauty consultants looking after each counter during a shift, and waiting for customers to pass by, ask questions and make purchases, the answer couldn’t be as straightforward as streamlining workforce budgets.
+And with only one or two beauty consultants looking after each counter during a shift, as well as waiting for customers to pass by, ask questions and make purchases, the answer couldn’t be as straightforward as streamlining workforce budgets.